Menu

 Selection

-Awardees will be selected on the basis of their qualifications, references from mentors, and an estimation of the potential professional benefit to the awardees.
+Awardees will be selected based on their qualifications, references from mentors, and an estimation of potential professional benefits.

-An advisory committee consisting of academic urologists and relatives of Dr. Onyeji will carefully reviews applications.
-Please note that when reviewing applications, the Award Selection Committee will also strongly consider the following factors:
+An advisory committee consisting of academic urologists and individuals related to Dr. Onyeji will thoroughly reviews applications.
+Please note that the Award Selection Committee will strongly consider the following factors:

 • First-time AUA attendees